oryxetmar/code-journal/README.md

 - take down the first two classes of JS
 - tmr take down the next two and understand project due on wednesday
 - thank god i have no work tmr

+# 02-10-22

+## Java Basics

+- DOM animates html and css
+    - any time an element is dynamically changed ie. pop up, new style applied, interactive form etc.- that is DOM at work
+- GEOlocatyion is googlemaps shenanigans
+    - retrieves location
+- Canvas and WebGl are for 2D and #d animations
+- Audio and Video APIs ie. HTMLMediaElement and Web RTC allow for multimedia dynamics

+- Third Party APIs are not apart of your browser but instead are borrowed code from a third oparty ie. google maps api to allow for location to be displayed on your business page

+## watch that your html css and js are all applied in proper order
+    - issues can arise when jave is run before html and css because java is intended to modify those, not lead
+- java is usually run in order , top to bottom
+- always check the order of your code to make sure that referenced objects are defined before asking them for dynamics
+- java can be a server-side web langauge  as well as a client-side code

+## dynamic vs static code

+- if the website changes whils on server or client side (typically they work together) then it is dynamic
+- if website remains exactly the same for entire time then it is static

+## applying Java

+- it is done through the html page - through on element `<script>` where as css uses external sheets linked through `<link>` and `<style>`

+## internal
+    - code can be applied right before the closing `</head>` tag but that can be lengthy and hard to edit
+## external
+     - this is linking external files jsut like with css
+     - preferred method for cleaner work and less bungled up code
+     - link is applied in same way with `<script>` tags but much less code
+     - bad practice to polute html files with random bits of js even if functionailty seems the same

+## to avoid errors with js being applied in the <head> before html body
+     - document.addEventListener('DOMContentLoaded', () => {
+  ...
+});

+- allows the event listener to only apply once the body content (DOM CONTENT) is loaded

+    - like wise , in the external linking process, the <script src="script.js" defer></script>
+is used so that the `defer` can speak to the same issue
+### defer only works when js is applied externally

+### to note : if you apply js at the end of your body then it loads at the very end - might not seem like a massive issue but when more dynamic structures are required for a larger website this will cause major issues

+## difference between `defer` and `async`
+- okay so if you use `sync` ... script will download without blocking the page while js is applied
+    - this measn that you do not control the order scripts will run in. so `async` is best used when no elements rely on each other and all act independently
+- scripts using `defer` will load in the order that the body appears on page- they will not ruhn until whole content has loaded
+     - this is useful is script need dom to be fully in place

+## notes for fellow coders - not to be seen on page

+-
+`/*
+  1. Get references to all the buttons on the page in an array format.
+  2. Loop through all the buttons and add a click event listener to each one.

+  When any button is pressed, the createParagraph() function will be run.
+*/`
+- done with /* and ended */ or // function

+## variables - create them with `let` followed by variable name
+Variables are basically names for values (such as numbers, or strings of text).
+You create a variable with the keyword let followed by a name for your variable.
+## constants - create with `const` followed by constant name
+constants are also used to name values, but unlike variables, you can't change the value once set.
+In this case we are using constants to store references to parts of our user interface.
+The text inside some of these elements might change, but each constant always references the same HTML element that it was initialized with.
+You create a constant with the keyword const followed by a name for the constant.

+## attaching a value to either your `const` or `let` is done with `=`

+## defining functions - `function` followed by `name` with `({ })`
+- Here we have defined a function by using the keyword function, followed by a name, with parentheses put after it.
+After that we put two curly braces .
+Inside the curly braces goes all the code that we want to run whenever we call the function.

+When we want to run the code, we type the name of the function followed by the parentheses.